 - Biomedical Engineering Minor

 Students can get involved with Jayhawk Motorsports starting their first year on campus.
 The team designs, builds, and drives two racecars — one electric and one combustion-powered — and competes in international competitions twice per year.
-Jayhawk Motorsports regularly places highly in national competitions, including two first-place overall finishes since 2012.
+Jayhawk Motorsports regularly places highly in national competitions, including two first place overall finishes since 2012.

 The Hill Engineering Research and Development Center houses the KU EcoHawks, a student research program that focuses on developing innovative, sustainable energy solutions for transportation and energy infrastructure.
-The 4,000-square-foot building was designed and built by KU architecture students and is packed with resource and energy conservation features, including an array of solar panels that cover the roof.

 Who Hires KU Mechanical Engineering Majors?